Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Results

-Visualizing negative climate impacts can evoke anger, fear, or guilt which can encourage pro-environmental behavior~\cite{thomas09anger,slovic04fear,bamberg07guilt}, respectively.
-These emotions can, however, also feel overwhelming~\cite{oneill09overwhelming} and hope is needed to maintain environmental engagement~\cite{ojala12hope}.
-Here we extend the \name/ to visualize the impact of positive action, specifically, to encourage policymakers, investors, and landowners to reforestation.
+Visualizing negative climate impacts such as flooding might evoke anger, fear, or guilt in some viewers.
+These emotions can encourage pro-environmental behavior~\cite{thomas09anger,slovic04fear,bamberg07guilt}, but also cause inaction from feeling overwhelmed~\cite{oneill09overwhelming} and hope is needed to maintain environmental engagement~\cite{ojala12hope}.
+Here we extend the \eie/ to visualize the impact of positive hopeful actions, specifically, reforestation.
+This visualization has already and can be used to encourage policymakers, carbon finance investors~\cite{reiersen22reforestree,lutjens19forests}, or landowners to increase reforestation efforts.

-To synthesize satellite imagery of reforested land, the \name/ uses an image of a deforested area along with a binary mask of where trees will be planted as input.
-To train and evaluate the model we collected image-triplets of an RGB pre-reforestation image, a binary reforestation area mask (1=reforestation), and an RGB post-reforestation image, as illustrated in~\cref{fig:model_architecture_forest}.
+To synthesize satellite imagery of reforested land, the \eie/ uses an image of a deforested area along with a binary mask of where trees will be planted as input, as illustrated in~\cref{fig:model_architecture_forest}.
+To train and evaluate the model we collected the \textbf{forest} dataset, which contains image-triplets of an RGB pre-reforestation satellite image, a binary reforestation area mask (1=reforestation), and an RGB post-reforestation satellite image.
 We assembled a total of 1026 train and 246 test high-resolution (50cm/px) 1024x1024 image-triplets via Google Earth Pro (Map data: Google, Maxar Technologies, CNS/Airbus).
-The dataset spans four different countries: Uruguay, Sierra Leone, Peru, and Mexico, as detailed in~\cref{sec:appendix_dataset}.
+The dataset spans four different countries: Uruguay, Sierra Leone, Peru, and Mexico, as detailed in Appendix~\ref{sec:appendix_data_forest}.

-We trained the generative vision model that performed best on floods, pix2pixHD, using several augmentation techniques and the default~\cite{Wang_2018} hyperparameters, as detailed in~\cref{sec:appendix_augmentations}.
-We evaluated the model on a random split and a spatial, i.e., test on held-out 107 images from Guatemala, split using LPIPS loss and compare it to a baseline model that applies uniformly colored masks.
+We trained the generative vision model that performed best on floods, pix2pixHD, using several augmentation techniques and the default~\cite{wang18pix2pixhd} hyperparameters, as detailed in Appendix~\ref{sec:appendix_augmentations}.
+We evaluated the model on a random validation split on \textbf{forest} and a spatial split testing on 107 held-out images, \textbf{forest-gtm}, from Guatemala.
+We evaluate LPIPS and compare the GAN to a baseline model that applies uniformly colored masks.